 Delray Beach acknowledges the interrelated nature of economic, environmental, and social impacts of sustainability within City procurement and purchasing.
-The City seeks to create a sustainable procurement program that incentivizes local, the use organic, of environmentally friendly, re-useable, chemical free products, and vendors.
+The City seeks to create a sustainable procurement program that incentivizes the use local, of organic, environmentally friendly, re-useable, chemical free products, and vendors.

 Sustainable procurement requirements are criteria that are compatible with the protection of the environment and society as guidelines for City purchasing.
-Sustainable procurement programs can provide cost savings, reduce waste, enhance the City's image, improve resource efficiency and drives markets for new products and services.
+Sustainable procurement programs can provide cost savings, reduce waste, enhance the city's image, improve resource efficiency and drives markets for new products and services.